 At the countrywide level, the racial-ethnic distribution of parks and rec majors is as follows:

 |Hispanic or Latino||311|

-Students from other countries are interested in Parks & Rec, too.
+Americans aren’t the only ones with an interest in Parks & Rec.
 About 1.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea